top of page

 Home:Welcome

-Debby Pollard Dyslexia - Mid Cornwall based assessor.
+Debby Pollard Dyslexia - Experienced mid Cornwall based assessor.

 Dyslexia Assessment and Teaching in Cornwall